Salmon and Trout Holidays in Scotland near Outlander Film Locations

 Is where Claire and Jamie got married.
 It is also very close to one of Scotland’s best pike fishing lochs.
 This scenic loch (lake) is close to Edinburgh.
 Fishing for predators on this loch can be enjoyed by fly fishing, spin casting or bait fishing.

 The train station where Frank says farewel to Claire as he heads off to war.
 Close to Edinburgh, this is an opportunity to travel south and enjoy Salmon Fishing on the River Tweed.
-The River Tweed is also one of Scotland’s best trout rivers and in April and May spectacular trout can be caught on the dry fly.
-October sees the biggest runs of Salmon, however, fish can be caught all year.
-It’s important to choose the right beat according to the time of year.
-We have access to beats throughout the Tweed.
+Arguably, the River Tweed is also one of Scotland’s best trout rivers .
+As a result, the dry fly sport in April and May is nothing short of spectacular.
+Moreover, October sees the biggest runs of Salmon.
+However, fish can be caught all year.
+Finally, it’s important to choose the right beat according to the time of year.
+With that in mind, we have access to beats throughout the Tweed.

 The Abbey where Clare nurses Jamie’s injuries at the hands of Black Jack.
 If you travel north from here you can fish the Iconic and historic Loch Leven for wild brown trout or pike.
 Loch Leven is one of Scotland’s most famous lochs.
 In days gone by it was home to a hatchery and brown trout from here were used to stock rivers and lakes around the world, including North America, New Zealand and Patagonia.